Mother: Elizabeth Snowden, federal court administrator

 The Guardian reported that in 2009, Snowden got the first of several jobs with private contractors that worked with the National Security Agency (NSA).

-September 28, 2004 - Is discharged from the Army Reserve without completing any training or receiving any awards.
+September 28, 2004 - Is discharged from the Army Reserve without completing any training.

 May 20, 2013 - Snowden leaves for Hong Kong.

 In an e-mail to Gellman, Snowden requests that the Post publish information about PRISM, a surveillance program that gathers information from Facebook,

 that the US government has obtained a secret court order that requires Verizon to turn over the telephone records of millions of Americans to the NSA.

 The Guardian and the Washington Post disclose the existence of PRISM, a program they say allows the NSA to extract the details of customer activities -- including "audio and video chats, photographs, e-mails, documents" and other materials -- from computers at Microsoft, Google, Apple